Home

 Short Playing any shot which causes the ball to bounce very near to the net and, if not hit by your opponent, would bounce at least twice on the table.

-Short pimples A type of racket covering.
+A type of racket covering.
 A sheet of rubber on top of a layer of sponge.
-The pimples (pips) point outwards, so the playing surface is pimpled.
+The pimples (pips) face outwards, so the playing surface is pimpled.
 Depending on the length and hardness of the pimples, unusual types of spin can be imparted.

-Sidespin A type of spin imparted onto the ball causing it to move left or right before and after it strikes the table surface.
+Sidespin A type of spin imparted onto the ball causing it to move left or right before and after it strikes the playing surface.

-Smash An aggressive shot hit with too much speed for your opponent to return it, often in response to a high bouncing return.
+Smash An aggressive shot hit with speed, often in response to a high bouncing return.

 Speed Glue A type of glue used to affix table tennis rubbers to the blade.
-Often used at regular intervals in order to increase the playing speed of the rubber.
+Previously used at regular intervals in order to increase the playing speed of the rubber, but this is no longer permitted.

 Spin The rotation of the ball.
 A player can impart spin onto the ball by using a brushing action with the racket surface.

-Stroke Any shot used in by a player in a game.
+Stroke Any shot used by a player in a game.

 Sweet spot The portion of the racket (usually near the centre) which produces the best response.